ghostdoorgames/parabola-gdd/src/content/docs/charter/mechanics.md

 title: "Game Mechanics"
 ---

+This page is meant to explain the various game mechanics of Parabola in detail.
+[Concept Breakdown](charter/breakdown/) highlights these amongst other important aspects of the game's design.

 ## The Auxiliary Resonance Cannon (ARC)

 The breadth of Parabola's primary gameplay loop is based around arcing physics, thus the name, in a nod to the mathematical term for this shape.
 This is facilitated primarily through the ARC, a handheld cannon-like gun that shoots **Luma**, which are energized bundles of light.